fkoemep/smiles-search/README.md

 Please keep in mind that due to recent changes in Smiles API, the search may take longer than usual.
 This is not a bug, but a consequence of the new API.

+Coming soon: retries for failed requests that respect bottleneck's rate limits instead of bypassing them.

 https://better-smiles-search.deno.dev